raymondbutcher/ltf/README.md

 * LTF is a transparent wrapper, so all Terraform actions and arguments can be used.
 * LTF is released as a single binary, so installation is easy.
-* LTF keeps your configuration DRY, using a simple project structure with no extra files.
+* LTF keeps your configuration DRY using only the directory structure.
-* LTF requires minimal learning to use.
+* LTF requires almost no learning to use.
 * LTF runs Terraform in the current working directory, so there's no build/cache directory to complicate things.

 But LTF does not aim to do everything:

 * LTF does not create backend resources for you (see Pretf, Terragrunt, Terraspace).
-* LTF does not support generating Terraform configuration using another language (see Pretf, Terraspace).
+* LTF does not generate Terraform configuration using another language (see CDK, Pretf, Terraspace).
+* LTF does not support apply-all/run-all/etc (see Tau, Terragrunt, Terraspace).
 * LTF does not support module/stack/state dependencies (see Tau, Terragrunt, Terraspace).
 * LTF does not support remote configurations (see Pretf, Tau, Terragrunt).
-* LTF does not support run-all or similar (see Tau, Terragrunt, Terraspace).

 ## Installation